priyamturing/agent_harness/README.md

 - Requests OpenAI reasoning summaries and encrypted reasoning tokens so follow-up turns can reference prior cogitation if needed
 - Replays the harness verifiers after every MCP tool call (and again at the end of each scenario) so progress is visible in real time
 - Optional Textual-based UI so every parallel run can stream into its own terminal tab
-- Writes per-run JSON artifacts (conversation history, tool calls, verifier snapshots) under a session folder named after the harness file
+- Writes per-run JSON artifacts (conversation history, tool calls, verifier snapshots) inside `results/`, under a session folder named after the harness file
+- Captures a session manifest so you can revisit prior runs with `--view` in either the Textual UI or plain console mode

 ## Installation